-Note: Only students with a 3.5 in the major can propose a Senior Thesis.
+Note: Only students with a GPA of 3.5 or higher in the major can propose a Senior Thesis.

-Thesis Proposals are due the Monday after February Break to Alicia Hyland (email@example.com).
+Thesis proposals are due the Monday after February Break to Deborah Rosenstein.
 After thesis proposal submission, you will be invited to attend a meeting with the Curriculum Committee to discuss your proposal (to be announced).

 - Title: What is a proposed working title for your in-depth thesis inquiry?

 - What is your artistic, production, and/or scholarly question(s) you hope to investigate in your thesis inquiry?

 - In what way will you investigate this question(s) with your thesis study?

 - Point to methodologies and philosophies from your major study (either in Theater Arts and/or in other departments) that will be studied/used in your deep inquiry.

 - Point to specific courses you have taken that have informed your deep inquiry.
 How have these courses readied you for this undertaking?

 - Discuss the specific importance of research (and how you envision your research process) in your in-depth inquiry.
 Examples: Will you engage with primary sources?
 Do interviews?
 Travel to specific locations?
 Do observations?
 Engage with the scholarly work/historical work of the field of interest?
 Engage with professionals in the field of study or within the topic of interest?